 Whatever your reasons for being a special constable, come and join a team of dedicated volunteers from the local community who provide tremendous help and support to regular police officers.

-If you would like further information about the role of a special constable and would like to obtain an application pack, please telephone the recruitment team on 01953 425 699 Ext 2312 or email: [email protected].
+If you would like further information about the role of a special constable, attend one of our recruitment events below or telephone us on 01953 425 699 Ext 2312 or email: [email protected]

 Employers Partnership Scheme

 Norfolk Constabulary operates an employer support scheme for existing or potential special constables.
 The scheme is called the Specials Through Employers Partnership scheme (STEP) and aims to encourage volunteers to join the specials with their employer's support.

 How can my business support the scheme?